 Facts and Figures on New Mexico Veterans

-The veteran population of New Mexico is 170,132, or about 8.2 percent of the population.
+The veteran population of New Mexico is about 142,000, or 9 percent of the population.
 They have served in wars that include WWII, the Korean War, Vietnam, the Gulf War and Post 9/11.
-Nearly 17,000 of the state's veterans are women.
+Nearly 13,000 of the state's veterans are women.